 Expedited review of a new study or continuing review of a previously IRB approved study entails designated review by the IRB Chair and/or a designated IRB Member (s) in lieu of a convened (full) IRB review and thus may shorten the time to approval; however, the project must still meet all requirements.
 There are no scheduled deadlines for submission, as the review process will start immediately.

 An experienced IRB Member will review and may approve the research package.
 The IRB Member may require additional changes or make recommendations before approving the study.
 The IRB Member can refer the study to the IRB Chair, Vice-Chair or another experienced IRB Member, if the topic is out of their area of expertise.
 An IRB Member cannot disapprove the research, but they can defer it to full board review.

 The IRB Chair has final approval authority, if there are any concerns.
 The IRB Chair cannot disapprove a project under the expedited review process, but may defer it to the convened IRB for a final decision.

-For the purposes of the Downstate IRB policy, the PI listed on an IRB application must be a seasoned investigator with a field-specific terminal degree who is a Faculty Member at Downstate or who otherwise meets at least one of the following eligibility criteria:
+For the purposes of Policy IRB -01, the PI listed on an IRB application must be an investigator who meets at least one of the following eligibility criteria:

-A PI who is an external employee to Downstate and listed on a Downstate IRB application agrees to abide by Downstate policies for the duration of the study.
+A PI who is an external employee to DMC and listed on a DMC IRB application agrees to abide by DMC policies for the duration of the study.